 A vessel undertaking fishing pursuant to this measure shall carry a scientific observer on-board, as well as a dedicated assistant experienced in at-sea scientific data collection to assist the observer with biological measurement and data collection.
 Observer data shall be collected in accordance with the SPRFMO Observer data standard and shall include gear deployment and retrieval data, catch and effort information, biological data collection, and information on marine mammals, seabirds, and other species of concern.

-The scientific observer shall record all relevant biological data as outlined in CMM 02-2020 to enable the evaluation of existence of the target species in the research area and evaluate the possible impacts of the exploratory fishery on the target stock, associated or dependent species, and marine ecosystems, as well as recording encounters with VMEs and evaluate the effectiveness of related mitigation measures and as well as the mitigation measures for marine mammals, seabirds, sharks, skates and other species of concern.
+The scientific observer shall record all relevant biological data as outlined in CMM 02-2020 to enable the evaluation of existence of the target species in the research area and evaluate the possible impacts of the exploratory fishery on the target stock, associated or dependent species, and marine ecosystems, as well as record encounters with VMEs, and document the effectiveness of related mitigation measures and how the mitigation measures for marine mammals, seabirds, sharks, skates and other species of concern are followed as specified in paragraph 20.

 The vessel shall also be equipped with several tamperproof Automatic Location Communicators that meet SPRFMO standards for VMS reporting (every hour) and can respond to polling at any rate if required.